-- Overall, we rate Next Avenue Least Biased when it comes to political positions, however, they do promote some pseudoscience which renders them Mixed for factual reporting.
+- Overall, we rate Next Avenue Least Biased regarding political positions; however, they do promote some pseudoscience which renders them Mixed for factual reporting.

 Factual Reporting: MIXED

 Founded in 2012, Next Avenue is a digital platform launched by PBS that offers original and aggregated journalism aimed at baby boomers.
-Next Avenue is PBS’ first venture to begin on the Internet rather than on broadcast television.
-Most news is geared to health, nutrition, and political policy for the aging baby boomer.
+Next Avenue is PBS’s first venture to begin on the Internet rather than broadcast television.
+Most news is geared to the aging baby boomer’s health, nutrition, and political policy.
 According to their about page, their mission is “to meet the needs and unleash the potential of older Americans through the power of media.”

 Funded by / Ownership